 Dr McDonnell is pleased to be able to offer evening clinics and Skype appointments at Fertility Specialists of WA, for those that may find it difficult to attend during the day or who work away.
 Having had two children of her own she feels honoured to be able to help those who wish to experience the joy of having a child.

 Assoc Prof Krish Karthigasu

 Dr Wei-Ying Chua

-Dr Wei-Ying Chua is a fertility specialist.
-She also practices as an obstetrician and gynaecologist at St John of God (Subiaco and Murdoch) Hospitals.
+Dr Wei-Ying Chua is a an obstetrician and gynaecologist at St John of God (Subiaco and Murdoch) Hospitals.
 Dr Chua is a University of Western Australia graduate.

 She underwent specialist obstetrics and gynaecology training in New South Wales and Western Australia.
 She completed her Masters in Reproductive Medicine at the University of New South Wales.
 Dr Chua undertook a postgraduate fertility training fellowship at Fertility Specialists of Western Australia and King Edward Memorial Hospital.

 She has a particular interest in fertility preservation, polycystic ovarian syndrome and gynaecological surgery.

 Dr Chua also consults in Mandarin.